GMB91/masonsub/SUPABASE.md

 Security & RLS

-- If you enable Row Level Security (RLS) in Supabase, define appropriate policies for reads/writes (service role key bypasses RLS; use for server-only operations).
+- If you enable Row Level Security (RLS) in Supabase, define appropriate policies for reads/writes.
+A service role key bypasses RLS and should only be used server-side.
-- Never commit the service role key to source control.
-Use environment variables on your deployment platform.
+- Never commit the service role key or database connection strings to source control.
+Use environment variables, `.mcp/supabase.json`, or your CI secrets manager.

 Next steps

 - Provide `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` in your deployment environment to use Supabase in production.
-- Optionally adapt the `id` column to UUIDs and add migrations if you prefer database-generated IDs.
+- Remove any plain-text `DATABASE_URL` values from documentation, commits, or other files in the repo.